 When you don’t know someone (or don’t know them well), but you’re interested in connecting with him/her on LinkedIn, don’t make the mistake of sending LinkedIn’s generic invitation.
 Take the extra moment to personalize the invitation, explain why you’re reaching out and start a conversation.
 Maybe you met briefly at an event or have colleagues in common, etc. Whatever you do, ENGAGE!

-Have you received the new LinkedIn desktop user interface yet?
-If so, how’s your experience been so far?
+What’s your first reaction when you receive a Connection Request from someone you don’t know (or don’t recognize)?
 Please share your thoughts in the comment section below because I’d love to hear from you.
 Thanks a million and here’s to your sweet success!